-How to cite this article: Menconi, M. (2003) ‘Bringing evaluation to the grassroots: insights gleaned from studying the mobilization for global justice’, the encyclopedia of informal education, www.infed.org/evaluation/evaluation_globalization.htm.
+How to cite this article: Menconi, M. (2003) ‘Bringing evaluation to the grassroots: insights gleaned from studying the mobilization for global justice’, The encyclopedia of pedagogy and informal education, www.infed.org/evaluation/evaluation_globalization.htm.
 [Paper originally presented to The Society for the Study of Social Problems August 2003] Last update: July 08, 2014

 Last Updated on July 9, 2019 by infed.org